Sage/fudge/README.md

 #### shell
 Run a generic shell command, requiring that it return success.
 #### flay
-Code duplication is detected by [Flay](http://sadi.st/Flay.html).
+Code duplication can be detected by [Flay](http://sadi.st/Flay.html).
 See examples below.
 #### flog
 [Flog](http://sadi.st/Flog.html) calculates code complexity using an ABC metric and allows for maximum individual values and maximum average values.
 This can be used to ensure that you are alerted quickly when new complex code is added to your project.
 See examples below.
 #### in_directory